scikit-learn/enhancement_proposals/slep021/proposal.rst

 request to choose a specific method to compute the feature importance for inspection or feature selection.

+Additionally, `feature_importances_` and `coef_` are statistics derived from the training set.
+We already documented that the reported `feature_importances_` will potentially show biases for features used by the model to overfit.
+Thus, it will potentially negatively impact the feature selection once used in the :class:`sklearn.model_selection.SelectFromModel` meta-estimator.

 On an API perspective, the current functionality for feature importance are available via functions or attributes, with no common API.

 Solution
 ~~~~~~~~

+A common API
+^^^^^^^^^^^^

+**Proposal 1**: Expose a parameter in `__init__` to select the method to use
+to compute the feature importance.
+The computation will be done using a method,
+e.g. `get_feature_importance` that could take additional parameters requested
+by the feature importance method.
+This method could therefore be used
+internally by :class:`sklearn.model_selection.SelectFromModel`.

+**Proposal 2**: Create a meta-estimator that takes a model and a method in
+`__init__`.
+Then, a method `fit` could compute the feature importance given
+some data.
+Then, the feature importance could be available through a fitted
+attribute `feature_importances_` (or a method?).
+We could reuse such
+meta-estimator in the :class:`sklearn.model_selection.SelectFromModel`.

+Then, we should rely on a common API for the methods computing the feature
+importance.
+It seems that they should all at least accept a fitted estimator,
+some dataset, and potentially some extra parameters.

 Plotting
 ^^^^^^^^